dotnet/project-system/docs/repo/dependencies-node-roadmap.md

 Components wishing to add items to the project tree we must implement and export the `IProjectTreeProvider` interface.
 In practice we implement the interface by deriving from the abstract `ProjectTreeProviderBase` class provided by CPS.
 In general, we receive events/messages from CPS detailing changes to the project, generated an updated `IProjectTree`, and then pass it back to CPS via `ProjectTreeProviderBase.SubmitTreeUpdateAsync`.

+## The Graph Node Provider View of Dependencies

+TODO: Document the Graph Node side of dependencies.

-## The Project System View of the Project Tree
+## The Project System View of Dependencies

 Internally every individual dependency (both direct and transitive) is represented as an [`IDependency`][4].